DariaClem/Lambda-NFA/README.md

 ### Formal Languages and Automata theory :computer_mouse:
 # Lambda-NFA (λ-NFA)

 **Assignment**: Write an algorithm that has as input a lambda-NFA and a list of strings.
 Display YES/NO for each word, if it is accepted or not.
-If the answear is YES, display a route that can be used to reach a destination node.
+If the answear is YES, display a path that can be used to reach a destination node.

 ## How to use
 We read from file date.in: